simonerom/iotex-docs/docs/ioctl.md

 #IOsenser: Set password
 #IOsenser: Enter password again
 New account "IOsenser" is created.
-Please Keep your password, or your will lose your private key.
+Please Keep your password, or you will lose your private key.
 ```

 #### Import An Account With Private Key